svolmer/NDiagnostics/README.md

 This library makes it easier for developers to gain valuable application insight.
 This is achieved by using "meters" to measure key performance indicators during runtime.

-The library utilizes [Performance Counters](http://msdn.microsoft.com/en-us/library/windows/desktop/aa373083(v=vs.85).aspx) as its basis if available, but falls back to using transient in-memory counters if not.
-Therefore, the library can be used even in environments where administrative privilages for the management of Performance Counters are lacking.
+The library utilizes [performance counters](http://msdn.microsoft.com/en-us/library/windows/desktop/aa373083(v=vs.85).aspx) as its basis if available, but falls back to using transient in-memory counters if not.
+Therefore, the library can be used even in environments where administrative privilages for the management of performance counters are lacking.

 The library provides out-of-the-box a more elaborated API than the cumbersome provided by the .NET framework in the [`System.Diagnostics`](http://msdn.microsoft.com/en-us/library/System.Diagnostics(v=vs.110).aspx) namespace.
 The API allows performance data to be collected and evaluated by using single line statements with minimal pollution of the code.